-The JuntoCast is a semi-monthly podcast about early American history.
+The JuntoCast is a semi-monthly podcast about politics, religion, and culture in early American history.
 Each episode features a roundtable discussion by academic historians, Ken Owen, Michael Hattem, Roy Rogers, and guest panelists, exploring a single aspect of early American history in depth.

 The JuntoCast is an independent production.
 We receive no external funding or support of any kind.
 The effort, time, and cost involved in organizing, producing, editing, distributing, and maintaining such a podcast are significant and entirely at our own expense.
 Meanwhile, we are also maintaining our own separate academic, professional, and personal responsibilities.
 Nevertheless, we believe that it is a fundamental duty of academic historians to help translate the knowledge they produce for a broader audience.
 The only compensation we receive for producing The JuntoCast are the emails and comments we receive from our listeners and from teachers at all levels who have found ways to use the podcast in their classroom and for their own professional development.

 “The Junto” was a club originally founded by Benjamin Franklin and his working-class friends in 1720s Philadelphia to crowdsource learning and self-improvement by sharing with each other the knowledge they had accumulated in their own studies.
 Similarly, The JuntoCast is committed to crowdsourcing the current knowledge of academic historians by bringing it to a broad audience in an informal, conversational format that is intellectually engaging, educational, and entertaining.

 - graduate students in History

 - academic historians specializing in a period other than the 18th century

 - primary or secondary school teachers

 - avid readers of books about the American Revolution and/or other topics in early American history